diyajain08/User_Engagement_Analysis/README.md

     - Extracted data from the Yelp JSON files.
     - Created SQL databases for efficient querying and data analysis.
     - Cleaned the dataset, handling missing values and outliers.

-Here's a more concise version of the EDA section for your README:

 ### Exploratory Data Analysis (EDA)